Cristiano Ronaldo Expecting Baby #4 With His Girlfriend After Twins Born

 Fans first began speculating that Cristiano’s ladylove, Georgina Rodriguez, was pregnant back in March after the soccer stud posted a pic of him and Georgina.
 In the Instagram photo, Cristiano was posing with Georgina on a couch while they both cradled her larger-than-usual midsection.
 He captioned the image with a simple red heart emoji, and fans immediately assumed they were expecting.
 Turns out, the fans were spot on!
 The soccer star is already the proud father of 7-year-old son Cristiano Ronaldo Jr. so clearly he loves being a dad.

-Earlier this month, Cristiano welcomed twins via a surrogate, according to his rep Ruben.
+Earlier this month, Cristiano welcomed twins via a surrogate, according to a rep of the soccer player.
 However, the star has not revealed WHY he decided to use a surrogate.
-“Cristiano Ronaldo will not share any reason as to why he chose a surrogate mother, he is simply grateful that he now has twins,” Ruben told us EXCLUSIVELY.
+“Cristiano Ronaldo will not share any reason as to why he chose a surrogate mother, he is simply grateful that he now has twins,” a rep for Cristiano told us EXCLUSIVELY.
 Either way though, Cristiano is beyond thrilled about being a new dad of twins, and we can only imagine he’s equally as pumped about welcoming yet another child in just a few short months.

 Taking to social media, Cristiano gushed about his newborn son and daughter on June 29.
 “So happy to be able to hold the two new loves of my life 🙏❤,” he captioned an Instagram photo of himself holding the precious bundles of joy.
 The thought that he’ll soon have a third, is just way too cute to handle!
 Explaining to his fans why he was allowed to leave the Confederations Cup following a semi-final exit to Chile, Cristiano wrote on Facebook, “I was with the national team, giving my everything as always, despite knowing my children had been born.
 Unfortunately, we couldn’t reach our main sporting objective, but I am certain we will continue to make the Portuguese people happy.”